Qarik-Group/concourse-tutorial/docs/basics/basic-pipeline.md

 Click "Login" and you'll be redirected back to your pipeline.

-Why did you not have to enter any username/password?
-Excellent question, indeed.
-It's because your current `fly -t tutorial` deployment of Concourse has had authentication disabled.
-In a future lesson we will upgrade to a more robust installation of Concourse with passwords and fanciness.

 ## Unpausing Pipelines

 Your pipeline has a blue bar across the top.
 This means it is paused.
 New pipelines start paused as you might not yet be ready for triggers to fire and start jobs running.